Tent City 3 at UUC

 Read a letter here from SHARE/WHEEL about Tent City 3.
 Information about the Tent City 3 community can also be found at https://www.sharewheel.org/tent-city-3.
 You may contact the SHARE/WHEEL office directly, with any questions or feedback, at 206-956-0334 or 206-448-7889 or by email at TC3@sharewheel.org.

 Engaging with those who are homeless and in need of housing has factored into the life of University Unitarian Church for the past 60+ years.
 Our church has a long tradition of social justice work, including direct service.
 In that tradition we successfully hosted Tent City 3 for three months in 2023, cultivating hope and taking a small step to address Seattle’s seemingly intractable homelessness crisis in our community.
-This year the homelessness crisis has only gotten worse, and TC3 is seeing, and hosting, more families with children, including newborns, and pregnant women, as well as increasing numbers of older women.
+Recenty the homelessness crisis has only gotten worse, and TC3 is seeing, and hosting, more families with children, including newborns, and pregnant women, as well as increasing numbers of older women.
 We continue to work toward a world where the inherent worth of all is affirmed, and all can live with dignity and safety.

-• How many people live in TC3?
+• How large is TC3?

 Tent City 3 has a maximum capacity of about 100.
 The camp is currently operating at that level and demand exceeds capacity.
 Most residents have been single adults and couples living in individual tents, but recently TC3 is seeing more families with children, including newborns, and pregnant women, as well as increasing numbers of older women.
 Some residents have pets, mainly dogs.
 The camp also has a kitchen tent, a donation tent, a warming tent (with a TV), and the welcome tent at the entrance.
 The city funds portable toilets and hand washing stations.
 Even with these costs to the city, plus the assistance the city provides for moving the camp, Tent City 3 remains the most cost-efficient form of city-funded shelter within the city’s shelter network.